IBM-Cloud/openwhisk-darkvisionapp/DEPLOY_MANUALLY.md

 ## Build the Frame Extractor Docker image

-Extracting frames and audio from a video is achieved with ffmpeg. ffmpeg is not available to an OpenWhisk action written in JavaScript or Swift.
-Fortunately OpenWhisk allows to write an action as a Docker image and can retrieve this image from Docker Hub.
+Extracting frames and audio from a video is achieved with ffmpeg. ffmpeg is not available to an Cloud Functions action written in JavaScript or Swift.
+Fortunately Cloud Functions allows to write an action as a Docker image and can retrieve this image from Docker Hub.

 To build the extractor image, follow these steps: